H420Prajyot/bomber/README.md

 <h1 align="center">TBomb</h1>
 <p align="center">An open-source SMS/call bomber for Linux And Termux.</p><br>

-## Note:THIS SCRIPT IS MODIFIED BY H420 AND CREATED BY TheSpeedX
+## Note: THIS SCRIPT IS MODIFIED BY H420 AND CREATED BY TheSpeedX

 Due misusing of TBomb, several API's died.
 Don't be afraid if you don't see all send messages.